gnames/gnparser/README.md

 : help information about flags

 ``--grpc -g``
-: sets a port to run grpc server, and starts gnparser in gRPC mode.
+: sets a port to run gRPC server, and starts gnparser in gRPC mode.

 ``--jobs -j``
 : number or workers allocated per gRPC request.
 Default corresponds to the